 Always have small bills

 If you only have a 50, it's going to be very hard to convince them to lower the price to 40 and give you back change.
-They're going to laugh at you when you barter way low and then need change back.
-Don't be that person!
-This also goes along with the next tip...
+Have small bills so you can pay the exact amount and not worry about change.

 Don't get in fights or heated arguments.
 It's not fun for you or the people you are buying from.
-In addition, the salespeople work with each other all day, every day and most of them have family members in other booths.
-If you are mean to one, then you will be most likely lose out on business with the rest of them!
-They won't sell to you or go for lower prices if you are rude or make them upset.
-And bartering is supposed to be FUN!
+In addition, the salespeople work with each other all day, every day and most of them have family members and good friends in other booths.

-Oh, and a last little tip, tell the venders that you live in China and that you have lived there for a long time...and that you are a teacher!
-Those three things will automatically guarantee you a better price!
+Oh, and a last little tip, tell the vendors that you are an English teacher in China and have lived in China for a long time.
+You'll most likely get a better price because you aren't just a tourist.